FuReSH/tool-usage_digital-humanities/documentation/Wikidata.md

 LIMIT 10
 ```

-alternatively one can query for file formats, which we might want to consider in the context of tool usage in DH
+alternatively one can query for **file formats**, which we might want to consider in the context of tool usage in DH

 - Q235557: file format
 - Q24451526: data serialization format